bioconda/bioconda.github.io/_sources/recipes/vcftools/README.rst.txt

    :replaces_section_title:
    :noindex:

    A set of tools written in Perl and C\+\+ for working with VCF files.
-This package only contains the C\+\+ libraries whereas the package perl\-vcftools\-vcf contains the perl libraries

    :homepage: https://vcftools.github.io/
    :license: LGPL